MayurHulke/mayur-blog/content/posts/next-ai-breakthrough.md

 [^8]: Savva, M., et al. (2019).
 "HABITAT: A Platform for Embodied AI Research".
 IEEE/CVF International Conference on Computer Vision (ICCV). https://arxiv.org/abs/1904.01201

 [^9]: Deepmind.
 (2023).
 "RT-2: Vision-Language-Action Models Transfer Web Knowledge to Robotic Control". https://deepmind.google/discover/blog/rt-2-vision-language-action-models-transfer-web-knowledge-to-robotic-control/

+## Technical Terms Glossary

+- **AI (Artificial Intelligence)**: Computer systems that can perform tasks normally requiring human intelligence
+- **API (Application Programming Interface)**: A connection that allows different software systems to talk to each other
+- **Domain Randomization**: Technique where simulation parameters are randomly varied to help robots adapt to real-world conditions
+- **GPU (Graphics Processing Unit)**: Specialized computer chips that can perform many calculations simultaneously
+- **Multimodal AI**: Systems that can process and connect multiple types of input (text, images, sound) simultaneously
+- **Physical API**: Software interface that controls objects in the physical world
+- **Sim-to-Real Transfer**: The ability to apply skills learned in simulation to real-world tasks